-- Business Value Assessment delivers a solution-specific value read-out and business case support that addresses architecture, key performance indicators, total cost of ownership, and return on investment associated with the deployment of specific Information On Demand initiatives.

-Included: assistance in defining pain points; Information On Demand product and services solutions; economic value realization scenarios; an implementation roadmap; and resource requirements. - Information Maturity Model Assessment measures enterprise capabilities to deliver Information On Demand based on the best practices of other organizations.
-Included: prescriptive actions to better support information requirements; a gap analysis of technology, process, and organizational resources; and a remediation and capabilities improvement roadmap and recommendations. - Architecture Health Check provides technology-focused architecture planning and a transformation roadmap, assessing current-state architecture, then mapping Information On Demand initiatives and technologies to a future-state architecture.
-Included: an enterprise Information On Demand initiatives review; mapping of these initiatives to the IBM Information On Demand Reference Architecture and Patterns; and recommendations on roadmap and transition.
+- Business Value Assessment delivers a solutionspecific value read-out and business case support that addresses architecture, key performance indicators, total cost of ownership and return on investment associated with the deployment of specific initiatives.
+Included: assistance in defining pain points, software solutions, economic value realisation scenarios, an implementation roadmap and resource requirements - Information Maturity Model Assessment measures enterprise capabilities to deliver Information On Demand based on the best practices of other organisations.
+Included: prescriptive actions to better support information requirements, a gap analysis of technology, process, and organisational resources and a remediation and capabilities improvement roadmap and recommendations - Architecture Health Check provides technologyfocused architecture planning and a transformation roadmap, assessing current-state architecture, then mapping initiatives and technologies to a future-state architecture.
+Included: an enterprise software initiatives review, mapping of these initiatives to the IBM Reference Architecture and Patterns and recommendations on roadmap and transition.